University of Georgia: Student media

-Law students publish three legal journals: Georgia Law Review, the Journal of Intellectual Property Law, and the Georgia Journal of International and Comparative Law.
+Law students publish four legal journals: Georgia Law Review, the Journal of Intellectual Property Law, the Georgia Journal of International and Comparative Law, and the Georgia Criminal Law Review.
 In addition to the Georgia Law Review, students publish the online component, the Georgia Law Review Online, which features essays by practitioners, judges and professors focused primarily on timely legal issues in the U.S. Courts of Appeals.
-These journals have frequently been cited by federal and state courts, as well as textbooks and law reviews.

-Pandora is the yearbook of the university of Georgia.
-Beginning publication in 1886, Pandora has combined facts, photography, cartooning and humor to provide an annual record of university activities.
-Its serious and satirical articles both provide interesting historical details about student life on campus and in Athens.
-“The mission of the yearbook is to represent all aspects of student life at the University of Georgia and provide a record of the past, present, and future.”
-Further, the Pandora allows students to volunteer and gain valuable leadership, editing, writing, design, photography, and marketing experience.
-Finally, the Pandora student organization provides an award program for outstanding seniors through the Pandora Yearbook's Outstanding Senior Leaders program that honors senior students who have gone above and beyond in their commitment to academics, leadership, campus involvement, and community service.
+Pandora is the yearbook of the University of Georgia; its first issue was published in 1886.

 Athletics

 The University of Georgia varsity athletic teams participate in the NCAA's Division I FBS as a member of the Southeastern Conference.
 Since the 1997–1998 season, UGA has seven top ten rankings in the National Association of Collegiate Directors of Athletics (NACDA) Directors' Cup, a numerical ranking based on the success of universities in all varsity sports.
 The university has won national championships in football, women's gymnastics, women's equestrian, baseball, tennis (men's and women's), golf (men's and women's), indoor and outdoor track & field, and women's swimming and diving.
 The Gym Dogs, the university's women's gymnastics team, have an NCAA-leading 10 national championships in gymnastics, including five consecutive championships from 2005 to 2009.

 The Bulldogs' most historic rivalry is with the nearby Georgia Tech Yellow Jackets.
 However, major rivalries have grown since, including the rivalry with the Florida Gators, and with the Auburn Tigers, referred to as the "Deep South's Oldest Rivalry" in reference to the first football game played between the two teams in 1892 and the more than one hundred meetings since.
 In 2011, The Huffington Post named the Florida–Georgia football rivalry one of college football's top 10 rivalries.

 The university also hosts several non-varsity sports, including wrestling, men's soccer, crew, ultimate frisbee, rugby, lacrosse, ice hockey, and sailing.
 Georgia's men's lacrosse team has won the South Eastern Lacrosse Conference three times, in 1998, 2007, and 2008, and received an automatic bid to the Men's Collegiate Lacrosse Association national tournament, while the women's team earned an at-large bid to the WDIA National Tournament in 2007.